Oral Cancer Signs

 There are several pre-cancerous conditions of the oral cavity that you and your dentist can monitor for, including:

-- Erythroleukoplakia – abnormal white and red area or spots on the mucous membrane lining of mouth.
+- Erythroleukoplakia – abnormal white and red area or spots on the mucous membrane lining of the mouth.

 What Is the Best Method of Oral Cancer Prevention?